OctoPus-hiko/Midualizer/README.md

 `sudo meson install`

-If you don't need to install a soundfont, run `meson configure -Dinstall_soundfont=false`.
+If you don't need to install a soundfont, use this configuration option:

+`meson configure -Dinstall_soundfont=false`

-In this case, you have to put a soundfout in "/usr/share/soundfonts", "/usr/local/share/soundfonts" or "~/.local/share/soundfonts" directory and rename it "default.sf2" to play sound.
+In this case, to play sound, you have to put a soundfout in any of these directories:
+- /usr/share/soundfonts
+- /usr/local/share/soundfonts
+- ~/.local/share/soundfonts

+and rename it "default.sf2".

 A symbolic link will do, too.

 ## Credits
 Midualizer relies on these programs among others.
 I appreciate them very much.